Kakadu999/PyFuzzer/README.md

-A simple mass folder scanner written is python.
+A simple http mass folder scanner written is python.

 Can define default values directly in the program or use the command line arguments below to edit them.
 Command line arguments :